UNIFORM ELECTRONIC TRANS BILL

 document of title has been duly negotiated, or a purchaser,

-required to obtain or exercise any of the rights under this
+to obtain or exercise any of the rights under this subsection.

-transferable record has the same rights and defenses as an
+record has the same rights and defenses as an equivalent obligor

-equivalent obligor under equivalent records or writings under the
+under equivalent records or writings under the Uniform Commercial

 (f) If requested by a person against which enforcement is